 A February 2026 study from the University of Pennsylvania's Perelman School of Medicine tested continuous broadband noise at 50 dB in healthy adults over seven consecutive nights and found measurable reductions in REM sleep.
 The coverage focused almost entirely on pink noise — but the lead researcher, Dr. Mathias Basner, was explicit: the findings concern broadband sounds broadly, which covers both white and brown noise equally.
 Neither gets a pass.

 The finding doesn't make continuous noise use dangerous.
 The study used 50 dB — roughly the level of moderate rainfall or a quiet conversation — which is already at the ceiling of what the American Academy of Pediatrics recommends for infant sound machines.
 Most experienced users listen at levels noticeably below that.
 The study also acknowledged that the relationship between volume and sleep architecture effects is unknown at lower thresholds, since only 50 dB was tested.
+It's worth noting the study involved 25 participants over seven nights — meaningful but preliminary data, not a definitive ruling.

 Which One Should You Choose?